The Benefits of Collaborative Divorce

-Find out why a Collaborative Divorce may be the best way to save your financial resources and emotional well-being.
+Find out why Collaborative Divorce may be the best way to save your emotional well-being and financial resources

 Collaborative Divorce vs. Litigation

 |Who Controls the Process||You and your spouse control the process and make the final decisions||Judge controls the process and makes the final decisions|

 |Degree of Adversity||You and your spouse pledge mutual respect and openness||Court process is based on an adversarial system

 |Timetable||Costs are manageable, usually less expensive than litigation; Team model is financial efficient in use of experts||Judge sets the timetable; crowded court schedule often results in delays|

 |Use of Experts||Jointly retained specialists provide information and guidance helping you and your spouse develop informed, mutually beneficial solutions||Separate experts are hired to support the litigants’ positions, often at great expense to each|